 Childline delivered 3,135 counselling sessions on exam stress in 2017/18 – with just over a fifth taking place in the month of May, when most end-of-year exams take place.
 Young children and teenagers are concerned about an overwhelming workload, potential pressure from their parents and worries about whether they would get the grades they wanted.

-And while exams have been disrupted this year (find out when A Level results will come out following the coronavirus here), the stress of exams may return in autumn, when many can complete exams again if they wish.
+And while exams- along with GCSE result day and A level results day – have been disrupted this year, the stress of exams may return in autumn, when many can complete exams again if they wish.

 But while most parents may understand that the results are used more to judge the school than the child, pupils are still likely to feel pressure to achieve good results, which can leave many of them suffering from exam stress.

 However, some schools understand that the SATs are not the be all and end all in determining your child’s future and have taken steps to reduce the amount of exam stress children feel.

 One such school, All Saint’s School in Blackheath, introduced a different kind of ‘homework’ for their pupils ahead of SATs week earlier this year, which included ‘eating some Haribo’ and ‘laugh until your tummy hurts’.